How to decommission Exchange Server 2010 after Office 365 Migration

 Now, you can remove the server from domain.
 Please make sure to create local admin account on the server so that you can login on the server if required.
 Delete the meta-data of the Exchange Server(s) like computer account in AD etc.

-Now, you can Power down the Exchange server and remove it from monitoring systems if it was added to monitoring systems.
+You can Power down the exchange server and remove it from monitoring systems if it was added to monitoring systems.

 You can monitor the server after power down and then if its a virtual server, delete it from disk if there are no issues reported.